kevinlekiller/linux_intel_display_overclocking/README.md

 ![grub_refresh](https://raw.githubusercontent.com/kevinlekiller/linux_intel_monitor_overclocking/images/grub_refresh.png)

-If you don't use grub, see [this page](https://wiki.archlinux.org/index.php/Kernel_parameters).

 #####(Optional) Write the edid to the monitor.

-This is an optional, non recommended step.
+This step is not recommended.
+Most people reading this should skip to the next step.

 Some monitors allow writing edid information back into it.
+The advantage to this is it will survive operating system re-installations, since the information will be inside the monitor.

 On most monitors that do support it, you need to enter "service mode", you will have to research this for your particular monitor.
+Some also require the monitor to be not displaying anything.

-Writing the edid file to the monitor can be dangerous, so I do not recommended it.
+Writing the edid file to the monitor can be dangerous, be forewarned.

 You can use the [edid-rw](https://github.com/bulletmark/edid-rw) tool.